Scroll down for a range of free assessments to check on decoding and spelling.

 – ”No one can be good at everything”.

-– His brain is wired differently from other children.
+– His brain is wired differently from those of other children who learn to read easily.

 – Your child has a neurodevelopmental disability.